eglouberman/MLB-hit-predictor/docs/blog4.md

 Across the board, balanced datasets performed way better than unbalanced.
 When the sets are unbalanced, we often have bias and it makes sense that since the percentage of hits appearing in the dataset is 65% percent to begin with, those models didn't perform any better.
 With a balanced approach, we achieved a true extra 5 percentage points across the board.
 The default Logisitic Regression model, which uses a liblinear solver as "default", performed the best on our test and validation sets with an averagge precision score of 69 percent.

 Below is a breakdown of the top variables our model used.
 It is very interesting to see that BIP, or Batted in play average, is our most important feature.
 This feature basically explains how often a player makes contact with the ball and puts it into play.
 It makes complete sense that it has a positive correlation with our response variable, where the higher your contact percentage is, the more likely you are to get a base hit.
 The pitcher's trikeout percentage on the season is also a high indicator of our response and is our second most important feature.
-The higher the strikeout percentage is, the more unlikely the player with achieve a base hit.
+The higher the strikeout percentage is, the more unlikely the player will achieve a base hit.

 ![fis](images/feature_importances.png)